Guides, Brochures and Links

 You can find public art maps, guides, postcards and other educational materials at City venues such as City Hall or the Richmond Cultural Centre, all of which are also available to download below.

-The Public Art Brochure is a great introduction to most of the artwork in Richmond.
+The 2009 Public Art Brochure is a great introduction to the early Public Art in Richmond.
+Public Art Brochure

 City Centre and Richmond Olympic Oval Public Art Brochure